 Hang, admire, and enjoy!

 I love our egg carton advent calendar.
-I made homemade dairy-free chocolates for our calendar, but after testing a chocolate by leaving it out for an hour, I realized that it would become a melted mess if I put homemade chocolates in the calendar.
-So I’ll be purchasing dairy-free chocolate bars to cut up and place into the calendar.
+I made homemade dairy-free chocolates for it, but after testing the chocolate by leaving it out for an hour, I realized that it would become a melted mess if I put homemade chocolates in the calendar.
+So, I’ll be purchasing dairy-free chocolate bars to cut up and place inside the calendar.

 I would advise wrapping your chocolates or candies before placing them in the calendar, as it’s hard to know how “sterile” those egg cartons are.